Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Bi-- and Hopf Algebras from (Co)-Operads

 \subsubsection{Non-\SSigma{} pseudo-operads}

-Loosely an operad is a collection of ``somethings'' with $n$ inputs and one output, like functions of several variables.
+Loosely an operad is a collection of objects or ``somethings'' with $n$ inputs and one output, like functions of several variables.
 And just like for functions there are permutations of variables and substitution operations.

-To make things concrete: consider the category $g\Ab$ of graded Abelian groups with the tensor product $\otimes_{\Z}$.
-This is a symmetric monoidal category, if one adds the so-called associativity constraints $(G\otimes H)\otimes K\to G\otimes (H \otimes K): (g\otimes h)\otimes k\mapsto g\otimes (h\otimes k)$ and the commutativity $g\otimes h \mapsto (-1)^{|g||h|} h\otimes g$, where $|g|$ is the degree of $g$. {\em A non-\SSigma{} pseudo-operad} in this category is given by a collection $\O(n)$ of Abelian groups, together with structure maps
+To make things concrete: consider the category $\kVect$ of $k$--vector spaces with the monoidal structure $\otimes$ given by the tensor product $\otimes_{k}$. {\em A non-\SSigma{} pseudo-operad} in this category is given by a collection $\O(n)$ of Abelian groups, together with structure maps